No Love for Johnnie: Shooting

 There is a brief appearance of a young Oliver Reed as a bohemian party-goer.

+Filmink said "Rank’s films under St John were famously timid in their story angles, especially compared to rivals such as Woodfall, Bryanston, Hammer and Romulus" but argued "the odd gutsy movie did sneak through", giving No Love for Johnnie as an example.

 Reception

 Thomas says the Labour Party were "enormously supportive" of the film even though it "knocked the Labour Party terribly" and "half the cabinet came to premiere."